neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_phylogeny-evolution.md

 **Case Study: Social behavior in Bathyergidae**

-There are, broadly, several categories of social behavior: solitary, social, and eusocial
+There are, broadly, several majore categories of social behavior: solitary, social, and eusocial

 :::{glossary}